-It gives me immense pleasure to lead the family of more than 150 students and staff in the Department of Geography, Nehru Gram Bharati (Deemed to be University) Prayagraj (U.P.).
-The department has grown immensely during the last few years in terms of number of students.
-The University is situated in a sub-tropical monsoon climate area near the confluence of river Ganga, Yamuna and extinct Sarswati in Prayagraj.
-The University faced number of obstacles in last twelve years including socio-economic backwardness, political instability, insurgency and financial crisis.
-Despite of such challenges it has endured through changing time and has stood as an exemplary institution for higher education in rural area of Prayagraj.
+It gives me immense pleasure to lead the family of more than 200 students and staff in Department of Geography, Nehru Gram Bharati (Deemed to be University) which has doubled in strength every second year.
+The University has situated sub-tropical monsoon climate near confluence of river Ganga, Yamuna and extinct Sarswati, Allahabad.
+The University has faced number of obstacles in last ten years facing Socio-economic backwardness, political instability, insurgency and finance.
+In such challenging situations, the education and health sectors couldn't develop as desired.